ppsm-1810/TFG-p_palmer/README.md

 The "main" branch contains the simplified information:
-  The submited PDF document
-  The 4 Supplementary Tables
-  The python script used
+  The submited PDF document, the 4 Supplementary Tables and the python script used

 The "proteins" branch contains the raw results from the tests carried out, as well as Haloquadratum walsbyi DSM16970 whole genome and the protein sequences